paullu-teach/C275.CPP.Intro.Labs.2022/ID/wqi3/README.md

 - Navigate to the directory of your choosing in your terminal
 - Run `make run` to run the code and enter your own input
 - Run `make tests` to run the test cases for that specific lab

-## Missing Labs
-IWannaBe & Cake - I was unable to figure out how to solve these in time unfortunately.